Universal noise-precision relations in variational quantum algorithms: Universal Error Estimations

-Applying Theorem \ref{thm1} to the stochastic noise through the correspondence to the Gaussian model shown in Sec.~\ref{ssec-correspond} with the relations (\ref{itwtlzgw}) and \eqref{sgm-sim-p}, we obtain the following corollary: \begin{corollary} If the stochastic noise channels $\mathcal{E}_{A_j',p_j}(\rho) = (1-p_j)\rho + p_j A_j'\rho A_j'$ $(j = 1, 2, \cdots, M')$ with the error probability $0<p_j<1/2$ are inserted in the circuit, we have the following approximation of the error:
+from the Taylor expansion $-\log (1-x) = x + O(x^2)$.} \coc{Then, applying Theorem \ref{thm1} to the virtual parameters with the relations (\ref{itwtlzgw}) and \eqref{sgm-sim-p}, we obtain the following corollary: \begin{corollary} Let the stochastic noise channels $\mathcal{E}_{B_\nu,p_\nu}(\rho) = (1-p_\nu)\rho + p_\nu B_\nu\rho B_\nu$ $(\nu = 1, 2, \cdots, M_{\mathrm{SNC}})$ with the error probability $0<p_\nu<1/2$ be inserted in the circuit with fluctuating optimizing parameters due to Gaussian noise, and hence the noisy cost function is given as Eq.~(\ref{Cnoisy}).
+Then, we have the following approximation of the error:

-where $\theta'_j$ is the virtual parameter associated with $\mathcal{E}_{A_j'}$ introduced in Sec.~\ref{ssec-correspond} to give the correspondence between the stochastic noise and the Gaussian noise models. \end{corollary} Especially, as a typical model, we consider a model such that the depolarizing noise $\mathcal{D}_{k, q_k}$ is inserted after each $k$-qubit gate, where we set $q_k = (4^{k-1} - 4^{-1})c_k q$ with $q$ being the scaling of the error probability, and $c_k$ being the constant factor characterizing the difference in the error rates between different number-qubit gates.
-Then, we can apply Corollary \ref{cor1} to this model in combination with Lemma \ref{Lem-gauss-dep} \com{as follows:
+where $\xi_\nu$ is the virtual parameter associated with $\mathcal{E}_{B_\nu}$ introduced in Sec.~\ref{ssec-correspond} to give the correspondence between the stochastic noise and the Gaussian noise models. \end{corollary} }Especially, as a typical model, we consider a \cod{local depolarizing noise} model such that the depolarizing channel $\mathcal{D}_{k, q_k}$ is inserted after each $k$-qubit gate, where we set $q_k = (4^{k-1} - 4^{-1})c_k q$ with $q$ being the scaling of the error probability, and $c_k$ being the constant factor characterizing the difference in the error rates between different number-qubit gates.
+Let the fluctuations of the optimizing parameters themselves be negligible $\sigma_i = 0$ $(i = 1, 2, \cdots, M)$ in this case. \cod{Under this local depolarizing noise model, the following proposition holds: \begin{proposition} Let $\sum_{l=1}^{L}(E_{\max,l} - E_{0,l}) = O(n^r)$ hold with a positive number $r$.
+Under the above local depolarizing noise model, we can achieve a given desired precision $\epsilon_{*}$ in the sense that